Martech-WorkShop/KISSMauticDKR/README.md

 The database is prepopulated with a user and a Mautic database as well as the Mautic DB schema, so you don't have to go through Mautic's installation (wizard) process.

+# How to use:
+## Deploy from DockerHub
+The easiest way to use this image is to deploy it directly from the Docker Hub, use this command: docker run -d
+## Clone this repo and build

+How to use:
+Run from docker hub (recommended)

+docker run -d --name KISSmauticDKR -p 8080:80 martechws/kiss-mautic:5.1.1 Use your browser to navigate to http://localhost:8080
+To login into the container:

+docker exec -ti KISSmauticDKR bash
+Build locally
+git clone Martech-WorkShop/KISSMauticDKR docker build -f 511.Dockerfile . -t KISSmauticDKR:5.1.1 docker run -d --name KISSmauticDKR -p 8080:80 martechws/kiss-mautic:5.1.1 docker exec -ti KISSmauticDKR bash

 ## Intended uses:
  - A simple way to test Mautic, pull & play.
  - A live overview of Mautic requirements.